msabramo/kallithea/docs/api/api.rst

 ----------------

 Invalidate cache for repository.
-This command can be executed only using api_key belonging to user with admin rights or regular user that have write or admin or write access to repository.
+This command can only be executed using the api_key of a user with admin rights, or that of a regular user with admin or write access to the repository.

 INPUT::